jruedas1/intro-to-testing-js/README.md

     - Refresh `report.html` in your browser.
     - Fix the syntax error and confirm that tests are all green.

-1. Now, go to `code.js` and replace the function statement for `helloWorld` with a function experession.
+1. Now, go to `code.js` and replace the function statement for `helloWorld` with a function expression.
 Do all the tests stay green or not?
 Why or why not?
 Double check your syntax.
 These are interchangeable because functions are *first class* citizens in the JS language.
 ```js
 // function statement syntax
 function helloWorld() {